JKerens/hugo-testing/content/post/my-second-post.md

 codeLineNumbers: false # Override global value for showing of line numbers within code block.
 figurePositionShow: true # Override global value for showing the figure label.
 categories:
-  - Tutorial
+  - Tricks
 tags:
   - Azure
-  - Bicep
+  - PowerShell
 # comment: false # Disable comment if false.
 ---

-# Azure Bicep Basics
+# Azure PowerShell Basics

 {{% notice tip "Complex Notices are Possible!" %}}
 This is a notice that has a lot of various kinds of content in it.